The interior structure of rotating black holes 2. Uncharged black holes: Integrals along the path of a particle

 \section{Integrals along the path of a particle}

-This Appendix derives conditions under which integrals along the path of a particle can be deemed small, in the conformally stationary limit.
+This Appendix derives conditions under which integrals along the path of a particle can be deemed small, in the conformally stationary limit of small accretion rate.
 The results confirm that the tetrad-frame momentum $p_k$ and the density $N$ predicted by the Hamilton-Jacobi equations for a massive particle are accurate, by demonstrating that the integrals of equations~(\ref{dpkdx}) and (\ref{Dknk}) are adequately small.

 Consider an integral of the form